ShareKM/KMAP-M/README.md

 Before using this toolbox, ensure that all the files are available in your MATLAB path.
 This can be done by running the path setup file `setup.m` under the main directory of KMAP-M.

 >[!NOTE]
->**Ongoing Effort**: This toolbox is provided “as is” without warranty**.
+>**Ongoing Effort**: This toolbox is provided “as is” without warranty.
 The development team is continually updating the toolbox.

 ## Licensing